ctsit/redcap_external_module_development_guide/docs/guide_for_devs.md

 ### Software Setup and Class Notes

-For people new development or if you are teaching a development class.
-You will likely find the [REDCap Development Class](development_class/) useful.
+People new to development or those teaching a development class will likely find the [REDCap Development Class](development_class/) useful.
 These instructions install everything required to build a local REDCap development environment using Docker and GitHub tools.
-As always, you'll need to get a redcap.zip file from your local REDCap Admins, but everything else is freely downloadable from the poublic internet.
+As always, you'll need to get a redcap.zip file from your local REDCap Admins, but everything else is freely downloadable from the public internet.

 ## Setting Up Your Environment